kemogu/moneyball-mentality/README.md

 python main.py
 Analyze players using the application interface.
 **You need to contact me for the views to be used in the game.**
-Contribution
-If you want to contribute to this project, you can submit pull requests.
-License
-This project is licensed under the MIT License.
-For more information, see the LICENSE.md file.

-Contact
-If you have any questions or suggestions, please feel free to reach out: kemaloguzhanyeyit@gmail.com